sijokuruvilla/skg_blog/pages/readme.md

 ---

-# Best way to reach me is email
+Best way to reach me is email
-# Nothing before 11am
+Nothing before 11am
-# Books and board games
+Books and board games
-# Circket is my first love
+Circket is my first love
-# All my notes are drafts
+All my notes are drafts
-# No tracking, no comments
+No tracking, no comments

+Scripts

+1. All files in Drive
+2. Creating a Slides file

+Books

+Books that made me Rethink
+The only book I have reread

+1. Leadership on the line
+2. What got you here won't get you there
+3. Marginal cost society
+4. Managing with Power
+5. Four hour workweek

+Board Games

 # I don't accept mementos